 Leading Chicago-area knee specialist

 MCL injury treatment and recovery vary based on the “grade” of your injury, your lifestyle, your overall health, and other factors.
 Dr. Van Thiel is skilled in all sorts of MCL injury treatment, helping patients at OrthoIllinois restore knee function through cutting-edge techniques tailored to the patient’s individual needs.
 If you’re having any type of knee pain, prompt evaluation is the key to preventing further joint damage.
-To schedule an evaluation at our Rockford or Algonquin office, call us today at (779) 774-1110.
+To schedule an evaluation at our Rockford office, call us today at (779) 774-1110.